Electrolytic capacitor: Lifetime

-However, solid polymer electrolytic capacitors, and aluminum, tantalum, and niobium electrolytic capacitors also have a lifetime specification.
+However, solid polymer electrolytic capacitors, and aluminium, tantalum, and niobium electrolytic capacitors also have a lifetime specification.
 The polymer electrolyte exhibits a small deterioration of conductivity caused by thermal degradation of the conductive polymer.
 The electrical conductivity decreases as a function of time, in agreement with a granular metal type structure, in which aging is due to the shrinking of the conductive polymer grains.
 The lifetime of polymer electrolytic capacitors is specified in terms similar to non-solid electrolytic capacitors but its lifetime calculation follows other rules, leading to much longer operational lifetimes.

-Tantalum electrolytic capacitors with solid manganese dioxide electrolyte do not have wear-out failures, so they do not have a lifetime specification in the sense of non-solid aluminum electrolytic capacitors.
+Tantalum electrolytic capacitors with solid manganese dioxide electrolyte do not have wear-out failures, so they do not have a lifetime specification in the sense of non-solid aluminium electrolytic capacitors.
 Also, tantalum capacitors with non-solid electrolyte, the "wet tantalums", do not have a lifetime specification because they are hermetically sealed.

 Failure modes, self-healing mechanism and application rules

 The many different types of electrolytic capacitors exhibit different electrical long-term behavior, intrinsic failure modes, and self-healing mechanisms.
 Application rules for types with an intrinsic failure mode are specified to ensure capacitors with high reliability and long life.